Decision problems, complexity, traces, and representations: Introduction

-Recall that $\Gamma$ is \textbf{conjugacy separable} if for any pair of non-conjugate words $\gamma,\eta \in\Gamma$, there exists a homomorphism $\vp\colon \Gamma \to Q$ with $\vp(\gamma),\vp(\eta)$ not conjugate in $Q$ and $\abs{Q}<\iny$.
+We say that $\Gamma$ is \textbf{conjugacy separable} if for any non-conjugate $\gamma,\eta \in\Gamma$, there exists a homomorphism $\vp\colon \Gamma \to Q$ with $\vp(\gamma),\vp(\eta)$ not conjugate in $Q$ and $\abs{Q}<\iny$.
 One of the goals of this article is to extend some of the above results with conjugacy separability in place of residual finiteness.
 Unfortunately, issues arise immediately.
 Stebe \cite{Stebe} proved that the linear groups $\SL(n,\Z)$ are not conjugacy separable for $n>2$.
-For groups like $\SL(n,\Z)$, namely groups of integer points of a semi-simple $\Q$--algebraic group, conjugacy separability can be related to generalized class numbers, at least when the group of integer points satisfies a congruence subgroup property; see \cite[Chapter 8]{PLR}.
-What the reader can gleam from those results is that conjugacy separability is rare for groups in a large and natural class of finitely presented linear groups.
-Nevertheless, free groups \cite{Stebe} and finitely generated polycyclic groups \cite{Formanek} are conjugacy separable.

-As in the case of residual finiteness, we seek a uniform solution to the conjugacy problem or a case-by-case solution via the representation theory of the group.
-It is worth noting that a linear representation reduces the non-triviality of a word to a finite check and thus an algorithmically implementable solution.
-We seek a similar finite reduction and must replace the coefficients of the matrix by conjugacy invariants.
-In this article, we focus largely on trace as trace is the simplest conjugacy invariant; other conjugacy invariants could be used, though we suspect that the general theory presented here would not greatly change.
-We can ask for separate levels of uniformity in our solution of the conjugacy problem:
+More generally, the groups of integer points of a semi-simple $\Q$--algebraic group with the congruence subgroup property are never conjugacy separability; see \cite[Ch~8]{PLR}.
+However, free and surface groups \cite{Stebe,LS} (see also \cite{Paris} and \cite{Wilton}), virtual polycyclic groups \cite{Formanek,Rem}, fundamental groups of compact, orientable 3--manifolds \cite{HWZ}, and right-angled Artin groups \cite{Toi} are conjugacy separable; see also \cite{CBW} for more examples.